 The beaches on the Central East coast are the closest to Walt Disney World, Universal and the Orlando attractions.
 Famous for the Kennedy Space Center, the area is called the Space Coast and boasts more public access points than any other community.
 Watch the cruise ships sail in or out from the coast at Cape Canaveral or catch a rocket launch over the ocean.
 Canaveral National Seashore is home to two federally designated nude or “naturalist” beaches on Playalinda and Apollo beaches for adults to enjoy.
 Cocoa Beach is one of the most popular beaches in central Florida and well-known for surfing with the world’s largest Ron Jon surf shop.

 Known as the gulf side, the beaches on Florida’s west coast boast sparkling clear blue water and gentle waves on the shores of the Gulf of Mexico.
 The beaches on Florida’s west coast have made many top ten lists.
 Clearwater and St. Pete Beach in particular is known for beautiful sunsets, soft sand, and tons of nightlife.
 Tarpon Springs is famous for its Greek heritage and sponge diving industry.
 Fort De Soto State Park features beautiful ecosystems from the beaches of the five islands to the mangroves, wetlands, and hammocks.
+Fort De Soto State Park also features one of the largest dog friendly beaches.
 Indian Rocks and Madeira beaches are known for being family friendly and good for kids.
 All of the beaches on the west coast are known for their stunning sunsets and bird watching.

 With warmer air and water temperatures on the Gulf of Mexico year round, the South West beaches are some of Florida’s most popular winter destinations.
 Shelling is a popular activity along the Fort Myers – Sanibel Island beaches where over 400 species of beautiful shells line the shoreline.
 The area has also been dubbed the Tarpon Fishing Capital of the World.
 Sunsets are breathtaking over the Gulf of Mexico from any of the many bars and restaurants that line the west coast shoreline of Florida.
 Sand Dunes and mangroves in Sarasota attract nature lovers.
 Siesta Key has been named one of the top beaches in America for its cleanliness, nearly 100% quartz crystal sand that rarely gets hot, parking, and easy access as well as its hot night-life.
 Many of the South West beaches are located on barrier islands and are protected by the state parks.
 The beaches are kept them well maintained, clean and safe for visitors so you can relax and de-stress at the beach.